andiMenge/recepies/cheeseCakeBrownies.md

 3. Combine CheeseCake Mix and Brownie Mix.
 Swirl cheesecake mix into brownie mix.

-4. Bake in preheated oven for 25 to 30 minutes.
-Do not overcook.
+4. Bake in preheated oven for 25 minutes.

 ## Sources